LadislavSopko/lsf/.memory-bank/activeContext.md

 # LSF Active Context

 ## Current Focus
+Transitioning from C# implementation to Python implementation.

+## Recent Activity
+- Completed C# Implementation (Phases 1-6, 8).
+    - Finished benchmarking `ParseToDom` vs standard JSON libraries.
+    - Skipped optimization (Phase 7) as performance was deemed sufficient.
+    - Completed documentation (XML comments, README) and NuGet packaging setup (Phase 8).
+- Hypothesized token efficiency of LSF vs JSON and added analysis to specification.
+- Created a detailed implementation plan for the Python version (`ver2-parser-python-pllan.md`), leveraging C# structure and tests.

+## Key Decisions / Considerations
+- C# implementation is considered complete.
+- Python implementation will follow the structure of the C# version.
+- C# tests will serve as a blueprint for Python test cases, inputs, and expected outputs.

+## Next Steps
+- Begin Python implementation, starting with Phase 1 (Project Setup, Core Data Structures) as outlined in `ver2-parser-python-pllan.md`.

+## Current Focus
 Implementation of the LSF 3.0 parser in C# based on the updated specification and implementation plan (ver2-parser-c#-plan.md).
 Currently working on **Phase 6: Integration & Benchmarking**.